Ferries from

 Ikaria to Dodecanese Islands

-Ferries from Ikaria to Dodecanese Islands sail approximately 25 times per week and are provided by Dodekanisos Seaways, SeaJets & Hellenic Seaways.
+Ferries from Ikaria to Dodecanese Islands sail approximately 26 times per week with Dodekanisos Seaways & Hellenic Seaways.

-Ikaria to Dodecanese Islands ferry time ranges between 55 minutes and 16 hours 30 minutes depending on the ferry route, operator, and ship.
+The ferry crossing from Ikaria to Dodecanese Islands takes between 55 minutes and 16 hours, depending on the route, operator and ship.

-The fastest ferry from Ikaria to Dodecanese Islands is in 55 minutes on the Agios Kirikos to Patmos ferry with Dodekanisos Seaways.
+The fastest ferry from Ikaria to Dodecanese Islands takes 55 minutes on the Agios Kirikos to Patmos ferry with Dodekanisos Seaways.

-Yes, you can travel on a car ferry from Ikaria to Dodecanese Islands with Dodekanisos Seaways, SeaJets & Hellenic Seaways.
+Yes, you can take your car on the ferry from Ikaria to Dodecanese Islands with Dodekanisos Seaways & Hellenic Seaways.

-The distance between Ikaria and Dodecanese Islands is 25 miles (40km) and 22 nautical miles.
+The distance between Ikaria and Dodecanese Islands is approximately 25 miles, 40km or 22 nautical miles.

-The Agios Kirikos to Patmos ferry ferry sails approximately 3 times weekly with a crossing time of 55 minutes.
+The Agios Kirikos to Patmos ferry sails approximately 3 times per week, with a crossing time of 55 minutes.

-Agios Kirikos to Kos ferry ferries sail about 3 times weekly with a sailing time of 3 hours 15 minutes.
+Agios Kirikos to Kos ferry ferries sail approximately 2 times per week, with a sailing time of 3 hours 15 minutes.

-Book and compare Ikaria Dodecanese Islands ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Ikaria to Dodecanese Islands ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.